Scott Fitterer

-Scott Patrick Fitterer (born November 4, 1973) is an American professional football personnel executive for the Washington Commanders of the National Football League (NFL).
+Scott Patrick Fitterer (born November 4, 1973) is an American professional sports agent and former football executive.
 He began his executive career as a part-time scout with the New York Giants in 1998 and worked in various executive roles with the Seattle Seahawks throughout the 2000s and 2010s.
-Fitterer served as general manager of the Carolina Panthers from 2021 to 2023, joining the Commanders in 2024 after being dismissed by the Panthers.
+Fitterer served as general manager of the Carolina Panthers from 2021 to 2023 and worked as a personnel executive with the Washington Commanders for two seasons before joining the Athletes First talent agency in 2026.

-Early years
+Early life

 Fitterer was born on November 4, 1973, in Seattle, Washington, later attending John F. Kennedy Catholic High School in Burien, Washington.
 He played college football and baseball for the UCLA Bruins in 1993 and as a relief pitcher for the LSU Tigers in 1995.
 Fitterer was drafted by the Toronto Blue Jays in the 22nd round of the 1995 MLB draft and spent three years in the minor leagues with the St. Catharines Blue Jays, Hagerstown Suns, and Dunedin Blue Jays before shoulder problems ended his career.

-Executive career
+Career

 New York Giants

-Fitterer began his executive career in the NFL with the New York Giants as an area scout in 1998.
+Fitterer began his National Football League (NFL) executive career with the New York Giants as an area scout in 1998.